eduardgorbunov/ardfds/README.md

 * utils.py contains functions for preparing data and plotting the results

 ## Jupyter Notebooks
 Each .ipynb file corresponds to the particular set of experiments with given dimension of the problem (for Nesterov's function) or given dataset.
-All datasets are from [https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html](LIBSVM library).
+All datasets are from [LIBSVM library](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).